Natural House Cleaning and Organizing Checklist

 3. Starting with the highest points (top of door and window frames) and moving down, dust furniture with a damp rag or microfiber cloth.
 Remember to dust lights and fan blades.

-4. Spot clean any spots on furniture using baking soda and water or liquid castille soap and a damp rag.
+4. Spot clean any spots on furniture using baking soda and water or a natural all-purpose cleaner and a damp rag.

 5. Wash any blankets or throw pillows if needed.

-6. Clean lamps with microfiber cloths or a damp rag with all-purpose cleaner.
+6. Clean lamps with microfiber cloths or a damp rag.
 A hydrogen peroxide spray works to clean white lampshades.

 8. Remove blinds and wash in bathtub with vinegar and water or use some old rags and straight white vinegar.